ikkez/F3-Sugar/SchemaBuilder/readme.md

 -   **$table->primary( string | array $pkeys);**

-    Creates a new primary or compositve key on the table.
+    Creates a new primary or composite key on the table.

 -   **$table->getCols([ bool $types = false ]);**